jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 - A square can ony have a call line if it’s directly inside another square.
 - The call line must first exit the containing square.
 -----
-- If a solid procedure line can't be a call line then it is a reference line
+- If a solid procedure line can't be a call line then it is a reference line.
-- If it’s a reference line then you use a solid line unless it directly exits a square
+- If it’s a reference line then you use a solid line unless it directly exits a square.
 -----
-- Any square can have a reference line
+- Any square can have a reference line.

 A procedure symbol can have one of four roles: - definition, - clause, - call, - reference